 Of course, the start is very important but next, it is how we perform getting to the first mark that gives us the best chance of success.

-To help us understand how to tackle the upwind legs, I interviewed Noel Drennan a hugely accomplished sailor with a number of round-the-world races under his belt plus a multitude of National, World and One Design championships with his name against them.
+To help us understand how to tackle the upwind legs, I interviewed Noel Drennan.
+Noel is a hugely accomplished sailor with a number of round-the-world races under his belt.
+Plus a multitude of National, World and One Design championships with his name against them.

-Noel is also a senior Sailmaker with North Sails in Sydney Australia and I have copied part of that interview below.
+Noel is a senior Sailmaker with North Sails in Sydney Australia.
+I have copied part of that interview below.

 - What’s the most important trim adjustment when you’re going upwind with the velocity up and down?